What are red flags in back pain?

 When to see a doctor

 Understanding the urgency level will help you decide whether to go to A&E, call your GP urgently, or book a routine appointment.
+Knowing when to get medical help for back pain can make a real difference to how quickly, and how fully, you recover.

-If you have any signs of cauda equina syndrome (saddle numbness, bladder dysfunction, bowel dysfunction, or bilateral leg weakness), go to A&E immediately or call 999.
-Cauda equina syndrome is a surgical emergency.
 These symptoms indicate that a large disc herniation or other serious compression is damaging the nerves at the base of the spinal cord.
 If not decompressed urgently, these symptoms can become permanent.
 Time is critical, and surgery may be needed within hours of symptom onset.

 If you have other red flags (fever, night pain, unexplained weight loss, progressive neurological deficit, history of cancer, or trauma), contact your GP urgently and ask for a same-day or next-day appointment.
-Explain your symptoms clearly so the receptionist understands the urgency.
-If you cannot reach your GP, consider attending an urgent care centre or A&E.

 Treatment options